JOINED UNTIL DEATH

-Because I didn’t witness the incident or talk to railroad officials, details from so long ago are hazy, but one fact remains clear: On one ordinary day---a young man in his twenties named Raymond, married and with a new baby--- was accidentally “coupled” between two railroad cars.
+Because I didn’t witness the incident or talk to railroad officials, details from so long ago are hazy, but one fact remains clear: On an ordinary day---a young man in his twenties named Raymond, married and with a new baby---was accidentally “coupled” between two railroad cars.

-I wasn’t living in my hometown of Pine Bluff, Arkansas, when the accident happened that particular evening….in the train yards of the Cotton Belt Railroad.
-The level of my father’s voice was unusually low when he called to tell me about the accident.
-I sensed that my father, an experienced railroad engineer, was painfully-shocked by what had occurred in the place he called his “other” home.
+When the accident happened in the train yards of the Cotton Belt Railroad, I wasn’t living in my hometown of Pine Bluff, Arkansas.
+When my Father called to tell me about the accident...his voice was unusually soft and highly-emotional.
+I sensed my father, an experienced railroad engineer, was painfully-shocked by what had occurred in the place he called his “other” home.

-I didn’t know the young man personally, but I’d seen him from a distance.
-Our small neighborhood was friendly; we knew who lived in every house.
-And I remember when Nancy—a tiny, young blonde who lived just one block from my parents---married Raymond.
+I didn’t know the young man personally, but I’d seen him many times--from a distance.
+Our small neighborhood was friendly; we knew who lived in every house on both sides of the street .
+And, I remember when Nancy—a tiny, young, strawberry- blonde who lived just one block from my parents---married Raymond.

-There was no question that the procedure for uncoupling the massive steel joints… now joined together through the young man’s midsection…was enough to kill him.
-And, medical personnel knew that, within seconds of the uncoupling, the victim would bleed to death.
+There was no question that the procedure of uncoupling the massive steel joints… now joined together through the young man’s midsection…would be enough to kill him.
+And, medical personnel knew that, within seconds of the uncoupling, the victim would surely bleed to death.

-Perhaps my father said it best: “Heroes are born from Tragedy.
+Perhaps my father said it best: “Heroes are born from tragedy.
 Raymond was “just a kid” yet he never-once thought about himself.
 All he could talk about was his wife and their young child.
-He kept expressing his concern for Nancy---kept worrying about how she’d make it without him.”
+He kept expressing his concern for Nancy and worrying about how she’d "make it" without him.”

 Yes, an ordinary-young man named Raymond died that ordinary evening in Pine Bluff, Arkansas when railroad officials had no choice but uncouple the railroad cars that were keeping him alive and “intact”.
 I’ve never forgotten Raymond’s death.
 The way he died will haunt me, always.

-Don’t accuse me of being morbid just because I think about, talk about death and dying.
+Don’t accuse me of being morbid because I think about--- talk about--- death and dying.
 Death is an undeniable part of Life.
-It comes to all of us and…..we won’t know the day, the hour, or the circumstances.
+It comes to all of us and we won’t know WHEN: the day, the hour, or under what circumstances.
 For that reason, I keep practicing my “strength” training, hoping to stay strong, unselfish, and level-headed--- until the end.